 Estimates range from over 40% to over 50% of dogs are overweight – with a significant percent deemed obese.
 How does this happen?
 Why is it important?
 What can be done about it and what should we feed an overweight dog?
-If you’re not sure if your dog is overweight, see our dog chart.

 How Do Dogs Get Overweight?

 Weight gain is usually a fundamental mismatch between the amount of calories (energy) eaten and it’s usage (metabolism/exercise).
 Obesity is the natural response of your dog’s body when too much energy is saved as fat.
 We love our dogs and want to make them happy.
 Spoiling our dogs becomes unhealthy when we’re feeding them more energy than they can possibly expend.
 Blame it on our lifestyles, or too much affection shown through food and treats, or bad food and treat choices.
 Ultimately, if your dog is overweight, you should be making some changes in your dog’s lifestyle.

 Excess weight isn’t healthy for your dog.
 Obesity exacerbates certain conditions such as hypothyroidism, Cushings Disease, pancreatic cancer and pituitary problems.
 Overweight dogs can unnecessarily stress their internal organs, and their joints are more stressed.
 For overweight dogs it’s easy to continue gaining weight, as obese pets are predisposed to painful arthritis, which makes them want to move even less and expend even less energy.

 An overweight dog’s reduced activity means they are less playful, less happy and less integrated into family activities like visits to the park, trips to the beach, or walks in the neighborhood.
 Participation in fewer of these activities make these dogs even more susceptible to weight gain and its associated problems.